sč̓əmaθən | Peter Pollen Waterfront Park Remediation Project

 The concept design is available on the City's Have Your Say platform where a virtual open house was held in June 2020.
 Learn more and sign up to receive project updates.

-The Laurel Point Park Remediation Project is a partnership project between Transport Canada and the City of Victoria.
-The remediation area is known as Laurel Point and includes a City owned park and sections of the David Foster Harbour Pathway.
+The Peter Pollen Waterfront Remediation Project is a partnership project between Transport Canada and the City of Victoria.
+The remediation area includes the City-owned park and sections of the David Foster Harbour Pathway.

 British America Paint Co.
 (BAPCo) at Laurel Point.
 (City of Victoria Archives M06564)